nyirobalazs/EEG-Signal-Prediction-Toolkit/README.md

 ## Config.json File

+You can find the config.json file in the *settings* folder.
 The config.json file is used to configure the training pipeline.
 It includes parameters such as the event ID channel index, sampling frequency, test size, normalization settings, mode of operation, training program, main saving path, and test code flag.

 **Here is an example of a config.json file:**